ibm-js/deliteful/CONTRIBUTING.md

 If your GitHub user id you are submitting your pull request from differs from the Dojo Community ID or e-mail address which you have signed your CLA under, you should specifically note what you have your CLA filed under (and for CCLA that you are listed under your companies authorised contributors).

+## Coding Style and Linting

+The project has a very specific coding style that are checked using this [jshintrc].
+All pull requests should adhere to this.

+## Inline Documentation

+For now our inline API documentation is using [DojoDoc][].
+Any pull request should ensure it has updated the inline documentation appropriately or added the appropriate inline documentation.

+## Test Cases

+If the pull request changes the functional behaviour or is fixing a defect, the unit test cases should be modified to reflect this.
+The committer reviewing your pull request is likely to request the appropriate changes in the test cases.
+The test case must be written using [Intern].

+It is expected that you will have tested your changes against the existing test cases and appropriate platforms prior to submitting your pull request.

+## Licensing

+All of your submissions are licensed under "New" BSD license.

 # Submitting a Pull Request